nashpaz123/hit-counter/README.md

 If you'd like to make changes it's easiest to pipeline your changes like so:

-`docker-compose down && docker rmi -f hit-counter_myapp && vim app.py` #This will take down the composition, remove the hit-counter_myapp image, and edit the app file.
+1. `docker-compose down && docker rmi -f hit-counter_myapp && vim app.py` #This will take down the composition, remove the hit-counter_myapp image, and edit the app file.
-`docker-compose up -d && sleep 2 && curl localhost` #This will bring up the composition, creating the hit-counter_myapp image (because we've removed it in the previous step) and

-`docker-compose up -d && sleep 2 && curl localhost` #This will bring up the composition, creating the hit-counter_myapp image (because we've removed it in the previous step) , wait for a couple of shniyot and run sanity.
+2. `docker-compose up -d && sleep 2 && curl localhost` #This will bring up the composition, creating the hit-counter_myapp image (because we've removed it in the previous step) , wait for a couple of shniyot and run sanity.

 In a full pipeline the build process can be done in a seperate stage.
 In prod the docker-compose.yaml file must not contain a build portion.